 Summer Day Camp Schedule

-The two week-long sessions will be divided by camper age ranges.
-Week one will be for campers ages 9 to 12 years old and week two will be for campers ages 6 to 8 years old.
-There is a maximum of 20 campers per session.
+The week-long session will be for campers ages 6 to 12 years old.
+There is a maximum of 15 campers per session.

 What will campers be doing?

 Camp runs each day from 9:00am to 4:00pm.

 The week is arranged into themed days (order of themes may differ between sessions) and could include: Merrymeeting Bay, the forest, Sewall Pond, soil and geology, the ocean, Maine's plants and animals, etc.

 Guest speakers will be invited to present activities and could include Maine Master Naturalists, Land Trust staff, local scientists and natural resource professionals, etc.

 Each week may include an off-site field trip to explore a new location.
 The field trip day and location may vary by session.
 Sites could include: Fort Popham, Morse Mountain Conservation Area, KELT preserves, etc.